megc1/portfolio-analyst/README.md

 Yahoo fin has the following dependencies: io, pandas, requests, requests_html.
 Each of these comes with anaconda, except for requests_html which you must install.

+## To run:

+To run this program, navigate to the command line of your computer and activate your virtual environment.
+Use the command line to navigate to your portfolio-analyst folder and run stock-analysis.py